2018-2019 Undergraduate & Graduate Catalog

 - ACC 641 - Advanced Estate and Gift Taxation (3 credits)

-The remaining four electives may be selected from among Seidman M.S.T. courses or, with faculty advisor approval, other Seidman graduate offerings or graduate program offerings outside the Seidman College of Business.
+The remaining three electives may be selected from among Seidman College M.S.T. courses or, with faculty advisor approval, other Seidman College graduate offerings or graduate program offerings outside the Seidman College of Business.

 The M.S.T. is a program designed for working professionals.
 Classes are offered in the evenings, and most students attend part-time.
-Students who have completed the cognate requirements and enroll for six credits each semester graduate in two years.
-The M.S.T. can be completed in four semesters of full-time study, including two fall semesters, if the student has completed all cognate requirements and attends full-time.
+Students who have completed the foundation requirements and enroll for six credits each semester graduate in two years.
+A student who has completed all foundation requirements prior to admission and who is enrolled full-time in at least two Fall semesters can complete the M.S.T. degree in a total of four full-time semesters.
+These semesters need not be contiguous.

 Students must complete a program plan with their faculty advisor prior to beginning coursework.